 Portland Private Investigator

 A private investigator can ensure fairness, leveling the playing field and providing the defendant with a neutral and impartial investigator to seek and gather the facts so that they can be assessed when the defendant presents his or her defense.
-This ultimately highlights how important it is for a criminal defense attorney to hire a professional private investigator who knows how to conduct a thorough and professional criminal investigation.
+This ultimately highlights how important it is for a criminal defense attorney and legal service to hire a professional private investigator who knows how to conduct a thorough and professional criminal investigation.

 A professional private investigator understands the nuances involved with taking professional crime scene photos that will accurately depict the sequence of events so that the jury can explicitly understand exactly what happened.
 Crime scene photos must document and detail location, time, date, lighting, surroundings and many more details to address the who, what, where, when and why of the case.

-Obtaining and preserving evidence is essential to any criminal defense case.
+Obtaining and preserving evidence is essential to any criminal defense investigations case.
 The investigator must understand related laws, the proper way to gather evidence and maintain the chain of custody for possible court proceeding.
 Many good criminal cases have been lost because of tainted evidence.

 Private investigators are full trained to take the time to understand the charges and laws associated with a specific crime when an attorney uses a private investigator in a criminal defense investigation.
 Once the private investigator develops a concrete understanding of the case in question, he or she will go over all of the materials that the defense team has received from the prosecutor.